 frostig + kalte/klebriger Haut, Asthma, Herzbeschwerden + schlaflos.

-Many provers
+Many

-reported feeling spacey/ungrounded/disconnected.
+provers reported feeling spacey/ungrounded/disconnected.

-Unable to
+Unable to communicate

-communicate + very aware/empathic/watchful/sensitive/perceptive, but seemed to
++ very aware/empathic/watchful/sensitive/perceptive, but seemed to have

 2 Repertorien sind unterschiedlich!